-Snapchat has announced a significant change, implementing fees for the storage of users’ archived photos and videos, a decision that has elicited discontent within its community.
-For almost ten years, the Memories feature has served as a complimentary digital repository; however, the company has announced that it will limit free storage to 5 GB.
+Snapchat has announced a significant change: implementing fees for storing users’ archived photos and videos, a decision that has elicited discontent within its community.
+For almost ten years, the Memories feature has served as a complementary digital repository; however, the company has announced that it will limit free storage to 5 GB.
+People with many photos will have to decide whether to pay a new monthly fee or find another place to store their memorable photos.

 How to save your Snapchat memories for free

-When they see this new fee, a lot of users decide to export their Memories instead of paying.
+When they see this new fee, many users decide to export their Memories rather than pay.
 If this sounds like you, there are two main ways to get your photos and videos back for free.
+The first way is to download your Memories directly to your device’s camera roll.
+In order to do this,

 - Open the Snapchat app and select the “Memories” icon next to the camera button.